arbrown/arbrown.github.io/about/index.md

 ![Three Gorges Dam - China](/images/arb-3gorges.jpg){: .image-pull-right .small-image}

 * Travel - I know, I know... everyone and their dog enjoys travel.
-So do I. I prefer traveling without a lot of plans and just exploring and letting my trip develop naturally.
+Well, I do too!
+I prefer traveling without a lot of plans and just exploring and letting my trip develop naturally.
 Last summer I bought a one-way ticket to China and ended up staying in hostels, riding trains, going on a river cruise and of course hiking the great wall.
 I'm always planning my next trip and looking for excuses to get out of town whenever I can.

 * Ultimate Frisbee - I don't play as much as I used to, but I love playing organized, competitive Ultimate Frisbee.
 Every fall (and most summers) for the last six years I have participated in the [Orem Ultimate](http://oremultimate.com/#/) league.